sinaptia/solid_telemetry/README.md

 This means that if you want to add telemetry to your app, you need a third-party tool like Jaeger and/or Prometheus.
 This is not always desirable, so we built SolidTelemetry to provide an OpenTelemetry backend for Ruby on Rails apps, solid-style.

-By installing SolidTelemetry, you'll get [metrics](https://opentelemetry.io/docs/concepts/signals/metrics/) (unstable) and [traces](https://opentelemetry.io/docs/concepts/signals/traces/) (stable), provided by [opentelemetry-ruby](https://github.com/open-telemetry/opentelemetry-ruby) (more features coming soon), and error-reporting on top of traces.
+By installing SolidTelemetry, you'll get [metrics](https://opentelemetry.io/docs/concepts/signals/metrics/) (unstable) and [traces](https://opentelemetry.io/docs/concepts/signals/traces/) (stable), provided by [opentelemetry-ruby](https://github.com/open-telemetry/opentelemetry-ruby), and extra features on top of traces provided by SolidTelemetry:

+* Error tracking: track, debug and resolve errors from OpenTelemetry traces.
+* Performance items: track and debug performance issues from OpenTelemetry traces.

 Using OpenTelemetry brings a big advantage: if for any reasons SolidTelemetry falls short for your use case, your app is already instrumented to use another backend, you only need to point to your new OpenTelemetry backend.